filipe1309/tt-deel-backend-task-jobs-api/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Result

+Pros:
+- Added decent test coverage
+- All endpoints are functional
+Cons:
+- No database locking/prevention of concurrent calls on pay for job
+- Project structure in single routes file
+- Does not address logical gap of depositing in others balance
+- Does not handle job paid null/false correctly
+- Not using aggregation on sequelize/raw query, instead, doing it on app layer.
+- Does not prevent negative deposit amount
+- Admin endpoints don't check for invalid dates